The best hikes in New Zealand

 The Arataki Nature Trail in the Waitakere Ranges

-Another nice place to visit from Auckland are the Waitakere Ranges.
-This nature reserve is less than an hour’s drive west of downtown Auckland and is formed by a number of beautiful beaches and mountains covered with ancient forests.
 The Arataki Nature Trail is only 1.6 kilometers long, but it takes an hour without effort.
 It leads you through a forest with the giant kauri trees, which sometimes take 800 years to mature.
 You can find the walk at the Arataki Visitors Center, from where you also have beautiful views of the surrounding area and even Auckland in the distance.
-You can read more about this trail and my visit to the Waitakere Ranges in this blog.

 Bream Head / Te Whara at Whangarei Heads